ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-authentication-brute-force-account-compromise-investigation/investigation-walkthrough.md

 ### Scenario Context

-A potential web application account compromise was suspected after the application’s authentication telemetry showed an abnormal spike in failed login attempts over a short time window.
-The volume, timing, and consistency of these failures suggested automated credential abuse rather than normal user error (for example, scripted brute-force or password spraying).
+A suspected web application account compromise was identified after authentication telemetry showed an unusually high volume of failed login attempts occurring in rapid succession.
+The failures originated from a single external IP address and reused the same User-Agent string across attempts, indicating automated credential abuse rather than normal user behavior.
+The activity targeted multiple usernames, including both non-existent accounts (suggesting account enumeration) and real accounts, before transitioning into a confirmed successful login.

-The investigation was triggered by this elevated failure activity and focused on answering whether the attacker:
+The investigation was triggered by this elevated failure pattern and focused on reconstructing the full attack sequence using only application-layer authentication logs and HTTP request metadata.
+The goal was to determine whether credentials were successfully obtained and reused from a secondary source, identify the authentication endpoint being abused, and validate whether insecure credential handling in the logs (reversible “hashed_password” values) contributed to the compromise and enabled follow-on access.

-- Identified valid usernames through repeated login attempts (account enumeration),
-- Successfully authenticated to at least one real account,
-- Reused compromised credentials from additional infrastructure, and
-- Benefited from insecure credential handling within the application’s own logs.

-Because only application-layer authentication logs were available (JSON + HTTP metadata) and no host or network forensics were in scope, the investigation centered on correlating login outcomes, usernames, User-Agent strings, targeted endpoints, and source IP behavior to reconstruct the full authentication-abuse sequence leading to confirmed account compromise.

 ---